Skip to main content

 Each table name is made up of these components:

+• The name of the object type, event type, or relationship that the table holds data for.
 Relationship tables are only used for many to many relationships (m:n).
 The data for one to many relationships (1:m and m:1) is stored in a column in the table for the object type or event type.

 Table 11.
-Object-centric process mining database tables
+Object-centric process mining table prefixes

 Table